Danny2036/MobileRobotics/my_stdr_control/README.md

 # my_stdr_control

-A simulation of making a robot run through a courseand publishing results
+A simulation of making a robot run through a course and publishing results

 ## Example usage